saldoweesh/Udacity-Project-Investigate-a-Dataset-TMDb-movie-data-/README.md

 1- What kinds of properties are associated with movies that have high revenues?
 2- Are movies' profits affected by the month of release ?

-The workflow in brief will be : first I will load the data and analyse its characteristics.
-Furthermore, I will clean the data to be suitable for analysis and visualization.
-Then I will analyse the processed data and provides some results based on my observation.
-Mainly, in this project I will focus on numeric features more than text features.
+The workflow in brief will be : first I loaded the data and analyse its characteristics.
+Furthermore, I cleaned the data to be suitable for analysis and visualization.
+Then I analyzed the processed data and provides some results based on my observation.
+Mainly, in this project I focused on numeric features more than text features.

 Language: Python